nnnkit/AC-JS-value-variable-and-types/Ex1-explanation/value.md

   456 - 123, // Integers
   -324; // Negative Numbers
 132.43, -12.23; // Decimal point number
-Infinity, NaN, -Infinity; // Special numbers like
+Infinity, NaN, -Infinity; // Special numbers
 ```

-**JavaScript uses a fixer number of bits i.e `64` to store a single number.**
+**JavaScript uses a fixed number of bits i.e `64` to store a single number.**

 Special numbers are values that are of number data type but doesn't exactly behaves like numbers in some cases.